leandono/compass-3d-ribbon/README.markdown

-##Intro
+#Intro

-The extension offer a simple and flexible way to create awesomes 3D ribbons.
+The extension offer a simple and flexible way to create 3D ribbons with CSS.

+Browser support:

+* IE7+
+* Firefox 3.5+
+* Google Chrome
+* Safari / Safari iOS

+Note: In IE7/8, box-shadows and border-radius only using [CSS3 Pie](http://compass-style.org/reference/compass/css3/pie/).

-### First, in your HTML document:
+## First, in your HTML document:

 This is the basic structure to create a ribbon with two sides (left / right):